Job Profile: Home Typist

 Obviously fast and accurate typing skills are an important requirement, but how fast you need to be may vary considerably.
 Unskilled data entry jobs accept home typists with speeds as low as 60 wpm (and paying them at the low end as well) and realtime transcription jobs, or captioning from home, require speeds as much as 300 wpm.

-In addition, good hearing and listening skills and the ability to understand accents are important when transcribing audio files.
-Knowledge of proper spelling, punctuation and grammar is a must.
+Also, good hearing and listening skills and the ability to understand accents are important when transcribing audio files.
+Knowledge of proper spelling, punctuation, and grammar is a must.
 Computer skills that go beyond simply using word processing software are necessary for the home typist.
 Those in these positions may have to install new software, log on to a company's system remotely, upload files, troubleshoot issues with his or her own computer, etc.

 As with most work-at-home jobs, companies typically prefer to hire home-based typists with previous on-site experience; often two years are required.
 However, since some companies pay based solely on the typist's output, these companies may be willing to take on a beginner, but the pay is low.